VoicenterTeam/avatars/README.md

 ### Avatar.generateFromTemplate
 ----
-  Generates the avatar image from present template and saves it in sizes `168x168`, `32x32` and `24x24` (can be changed in config) using the template and color given in the request body.
+  Generates the avatar image from present template and saves it in sizes provided in config or default sizes (`168x168`, `32x32` and `24x24`) using the template and background color given in the input object.

 The images are saved as `src/media/<AvatarAccountID>/<AccountID>/<size>.png`